What Is a Good SSAT Upper Level Score? A Percentile Guide

 Purple dragon mascot with text 'What Is a Good SSAT Upper Level Score?'

-Here’s a clear breakdown of what the research and admissions data show, tier by tier.
+Here’s a clear breakdown of what’s commonly cited, tier by tier.

 The short answer: Most private and boarding schools want students above the 50th percentile.
-Mid-tier boarding schools typically look for the 75th–85th percentile.
-Top boarding schools like Deerfield, Choate, and Hotchkiss report averages around the 85th percentile.
-The most elite schools — Phillips Andover and Phillips Exeter — report averages at the 93rd–94th percentile.
+Mid-tier boarding schools typically look for the 70th–80th percentile.
+Top boarding schools like Deerfield, Choate, and Hotchkiss are commonly cited around the 85th percentile.
+The most selective schools, Phillips Andover and Phillips Exeter, are commonly cited in the 90th to 94th percentile range.
 Knowing your target school’s range is the single most important factor in setting a prep goal.

 One Important Thing to Understand About SSAT Percentiles

-This is also why percentile scores are more meaningful to admissions offices than scaled scores.
-A scaled score of 1900 might represent very different percentiles depending on the year and grade level, because percentiles shift based on who else took the test.
-Admissions offices have historically relied more on percentile ranks than scaled scores for exactly this reason. (scribd)
+This is also why percentile scores tend to matter more to admissions offices than scaled scores.
+A scaled score of 1900 might represent very different percentiles depending on the year and grade level.
+That’s because percentiles shift based on who else took the test.

 SSAT Score Targets by School Tier